Skip to content

 Speaker: Michele Dougherty, Institute of Physics

-12:15 Panel Discussion: Launch of the IYQ 2025 Report — Consolidating the Gains of IYQ2025 and Advancing the International Day of Quantum Science”
+Panel Discussion: From Celebration to Continuity: Consolidating the Gains of IYQ2025 and Advancing the International Day of Quantum Science

 Panelists: